EU helicopters strike Somali pirate base on land

 EU Navfor said it had carried out the attack to destroy pirate equipment, four days after Somali gunmen hijacked a Greek-owned oil tanker carrying close to a million barrels of crude oil in the Arabian Sea.

-Somalia's government said it had backed the strike against the pirates, and encouraged further attacks. "(The government) and the EU had agreed upon inland attacks on pirates, avoiding civilian casualties.
-We were aware of the EU operation today," government spokesman Abdirahman Osman told Reuters.

-"We encourage frequent in land attacks - this is the only solution to piracy," he said.

-EU Navfor said no Somalis had been wounded as a result of the attack and no EU forces had landed on Somali territory, which has been lawless and torn by armed violence since warlords overthrew dictator Mohamed Siad Barre in 1991.
+EU Navfor said no Somalis had been wounded as a result of the attack and no EU forces had landed on Somali territory.

 "We have monitored several locations for quite a long time and the time and place chosen was one of the best opportunities," said Timo Lange, a media officer for EU Navfor.